skiptools/skip-ui/README.md

 Compose imposes an additional restriction as well: we must be able to stringify `.navigationDestination` key types.
 See [Restrictions on Identifiers](#restrictions-on-identifiers) below.

+### Preferred Color Scheme

+SkipUI fully supports the `.preferredColorScheme` modifier.
+If you created your Skip app prior to the `skip` tool v0.8.26, however, you will have to update the included `Android/app/src/main/kotlin/.../Main.kt` file in order for the modifier to work correctly.
+Using the latest [`Main.kt`](https://github.com/skiptools/skipapp-hello/blob/main/Android/app/src/main/kotlin/hello/skip/Main.kt) as your template, please do the following:

+1. Replace the all of the import statements with ones from latest `Main.kt`
+1. Replace the contents of the `setContent { ... }` block with the content from the latest `Main.kt`
+1. Replace the `MaterialThemeRootView()` function with the `PresentationRootView(context:)` function from the latest `Main.kt`

+With these updates in place, you should be able to use `.preferredColorScheme` successfully.

 ### Restrictions on Identifiers

 Compose requires all state values to be serializable.
 This restriction is typically transparent to your code, because when you use property wrappers like `@State`, SkipUI automatically tracks your state objects and gives Compose serializable identifiers in their place.
 Some SwiftUI values, however, must be stored directly in Compose, including `navigationDestination` values and `List` item identifiers.
 When this is the case, SkipUI creates a `String` from the value you supply using the following algorithm: